adamgreenhall/minpower/doc/python-intro.rst

 Intro to Python
 =========================

 **minpower** takes advantage of many of Python_'s great features.
-If you have not worked with Python_ much this is a quick tutorial to help you understand what is going on in the code (and the :doc:`documentation`).
+If you have not worked with Python_ much this is a quick tutorial to help you understand what is going on in the code.

 Syntax
 --------